CarParty/CarParty/README.md

 		"client_id": <id of client>
 	}

-The server always equips incoming messages from clients with a "client" field that is the id of the client.
+The server always equips incoming messages from clients with a `client_id` field that is the id of the client that has sent the message.
 This means messages from clients must always be in JSON format.

 ## Installation / Running
 [Install Rust](https://www.rust-lang.org/tools/install).
 Run